chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 as soon as you try to use it when it's gone.
 It's really just a protection or a mitigation against security exploits through Use-After-Free.
-And then we recently just added `raw_ref`, which is really the same as `raw_ptr`, except addressing null ability.
+And then we recently just added `raw_ref`, which is really the same as `raw_ptr`, except addressing nullability.
 So smart pointers in C++ have historically all allowed a null state.
 That's representative of what native pointers did in C and C++.
 And so this is kind of just bringing this along in this obvious, historical way.
 But if you look at other languages that have been able to break with